nwisbeta/github.io/pages/app_design/standard-features.md

 ## Connection and communication functions
 Connection and communication functions enable connecting or communicating with people or entities, such as a ward or patient within a particular hospital.

-Recommended features include:
+Features should include:
-* a search bar at the top of the page to allow the user to search for connections
+* A search bar at the top of the page to allow the user to search for connections
-* scroll gestures enabled to allow the user to move through connections and communications
+* Scroll gestures enabled to allow the user to move through connections and communications
-* swipe down gesture enabled to allow the user to refresh connections/communications
+* Swipe down gesture enabled to allow the user to refresh connections/communications

 Selecting the connection/communication group menu item whilst in the feed must scroll to the top of the page and refresh the page  - see [Menus](/menus.html).